-A file with .bin extension can be a disk image file, usually contains the binary data stored from an optical disc such as CD or DVD.
-A BIN file is a single file; containing the complete contents and structure; representing a data storage medium or device, such as a tape drive, hard drives, floppy disk, CD, DVD, BD and key drive.
-The BIN files may be saved with other metadata files; describing the disc related information.
+A file with a .bin extension can be a disk image file, usually contains the binary data stored from an optical disc such as CD or DVD.
+A BIN file is a single file; containing the complete contents and structure; representing a data storage medium or device, such as a tape drive, hard drives, floppy disk, CD, DVD, BD, and key drive.
+The BIN files may be saved with other metadata files; describing the disc-related information.

 BIN file format